mprunier/e2e-test-manager-api/README.md

 ### 3. GitLab CI Configuration

 Add and adapt the following `.gitlab-ci.yml` to your Cypress project.
-(Maintain the rules in the main script)
+(Keep the rules in the main script)

 ```yaml
 stages: